wangbx66/icml16-notes/rl.md

 This is a direct application of policy gradient on policy imitation, finding a parameterized stochastic policy mimicking expert demonstrations.
 It is supposed to replace behavioral cloning which suffers from cascading errors.

-Minimizing the superior gap between the policy performance and the expert performance on a set of pre-defined cost function, apprenticeship learning is able to handle some case with low-complexity of the state space, while it generally goes a iteration of reinforcement learning, which is extremely computational expensive.
-Inspired by LPAL, which is an AL solution based on game theory, the paper proposes to optimize gap directly over parameterized stochastic policies instead of state-action visitation distributions.
+Minimizing the superior gap between the policy regret and the expert regret on a set of pre-defined cost function, apprenticeship learning is able to handle some case with low-complexity of the state space, while it generally goes a iteration of reinforcement learning, which is extremely computational expensive.
+Inspired by LPAL, which is an AL solution based on game theory, the paper proposes to optimize the gap directly over parameterized stochastic policies instead of state-action visitation distributions.

-To do this, consider the fact that the policy gradient is the gradient, w.r.t. policy parameter, of the policy performance, given the cost function which maximizes the gap.
-The optimization is achieved by iteratively finding the cost function minima and the policy maxima.
-Details for that on section 4.1 onwards.
+To do this, consider the fact that the policy gradient is the gradient, w.r.t. policy parameter, of the policy performance, given the cost function which minimize the gap.
+The optimization is achieved by iteratively finding the cost function maxima and the policy minima.
+The policy minima is improved by monotonic policy improvements on section 4.2, while the function maxima can be solved under certain assumptions with details on section 4.3 onwards.

 ### Guided Cost Learning Algorithm

-An IRL about the NN cost function using human-recorded logs (multiple epoches).
+* This is the combination of NN and iRL, which is close to deep iRL

+This paper presents an algorithm capable of learning arbitrary nonlinear cost functions, such as neural networks, without meticulous feature engineering.
+It also formulates an efficient sample-based approximation for MaxEnt IOC which addresses the difficulty of learning the cost function under unknown dynamics for high-dimensional continuous systems.

 Algorithm
-* generate policy samples from q
+* generate trajectry samples from q
 * update cost using samples demos
-* update q w.r.t cost (partially optimize
+* update q in proportion to exp(-c)

-Ho et al ICML 16 , kim bengio arxiv 16

-Simulated Wxperiments, comparing path integral IRL a& relative entropy IRL
+Ref: Ho et al ICML 16 , kim bengio arxiv 16.
+Simulated experiments, comparing path integral IRL a& relative entropy IRL
 * 2D navigation
 * 2D reaching